airscript/airscript-engine/README.md

-# airscript-engine
+# Airscript

-Lightweight scripts in the cloud
+Lightweight web scripts in the cloud

 ### Warning: Proof of concept made in less than 12 hours!
 Not final form!